-is intrinsically valuable for the relevant 'statement' to be made.xix A common example of the 'expressive' function in law is the widespread belief that capital punishment should be imposed for the most 'immoral', 'brutal', 'heinous' conscience of society^{xx} (all terms loaded with moral, political and often patriarchal connotations), irrespective of evidence citing that capital punishment does not deter crime.xxi
+'statement' to be made.xix A common example of the 'expressive' function in law is the widespread belief that capital punishment should be imposed for the most 'immoral', 'brutal', 'heinous' offenses that shock the collective conscience of societyxx (all terms loaded with moral, political and often patriarchal connotations), irrespective of evidence citing that capital punishment does not

-Even when certain laws are not enforced, through the law's expressive function, xxii criminalization feeds the popular imagination of what constitutes criminality and how criminals must be treated.
+Even when certain laws are not enforced, through the law's expressive function,xxii criminalization feeds the popular imagination of what constitutes criminality and how criminals must be treated.
 It shapes our relationships with people, how we think of society, and how we interact with state and non-state institutions.
-Even when underenforced, laws become an instrument of surveillance, control and discrimination
+Even when underenforced, laws become an instrument of surveillance, control and discrimination law and the institutions that administer it. through societal practices and attitudes.